Becky Hill: 2013–2017: Breakthrough and Eko EP

 Since appearing on The Voice UK, versions of David Guetta's "She Wolf" and "Not Giving In" by Rudimental have been published, as have covers of Paolo Nutini's "Last Request" and Alex Clare's "Too Close".
 Hill featured on Rudimental's track "Powerless", taken from their debut album Home.
 She also provided cover for Ella Eyre's vocals for Rudimental's set at Glastonbury 2013, Bestival 2013, Wakestock 2013 and Lovebox 2013.
 Hill provided vocals for and co-wrote Wilkinson's song Afterglow, which peaked at number 8 on the UK Singles Chart in October 2013, the song also peaked at number 1 on the UK Dance Chart.
 "Powerless" received a full single release on 23 February 2014.
 The song peaked at number 73 on the UK Singles Chart.
 Hill appeared on and co-wrote a vocal version of Oliver Heldens' "Gecko", renamed "Gecko (Overdrive)", alongside MNEK.
 The song topped the UK Singles Chart on 29 June 2014 thus making her the first The Voice UK contestant to achieve a number 1.

-On 9 November 2014 she released a single, "Losing", which was produced by MNEK and intended to be the lead single from her solo album with then label Parlophone Records.
-The single debuted at number 56 on the UK Singles Chart.
+In 2014 she released the singles "Caution to the Wind" and "Losing" with Parlophone Records for an intended debut album, but she was dropped the same year.
+"Losing" debuted and peaked at number 56 on the UK Singles Chart.
 Hill co-wrote Australian recording artist Reigan Derry's debut single "All of the Pieces".
-In July 2015, French house producer Watermät released a vocal version of his track "Frequency" with Hill as joint lead artist.
+In July 2015, French house producer Watermät released a vocal version of his track "Frequency" with Hill as a joint lead artist.
 The track was renamed to "All My Love".

 In early 2016, Hill announced that she was songwriting with CocknBullKid.
 In May 2016 she released her first proper single in two years, entitled "Back to My Love", featuring vocals from rapper Little Simz.
 It was said to be the lead single off of her debut album, but was later included in the Eko EP, released in August 2017.
 During the summer, she collaborated with a number of artists.
 Her first was with DJ and record producer MK on his single "Piece of Me".
 The second was with Matoma on his breakthrough single "False Alarm".
 In the late months of 2016, she announced a second single from her EP, entitled "Warm".
 It was co-written with MNEK and produced by Shift K3Y.
 In the end of March 2017, she released a third single, entitled "Rude Love".
 The song was co-written and produced by MNEK.
-The music video was released in April alongside the launch of her official VEVO channel on YouTube.
+The music video was released in April alongside the launch of her official Vevo channel on YouTube.

-In May 2017, Hill signed a worldwide publishing deal with Sony/ATV and also guest presented an episode of CBBC's The Playlist.
+In May 2017, Hill signed a worldwide publishing deal with Sony/ATV Music Publishing and also guest presented an episode of CBBC's The Playlist.
 Following from this, Hill released a fourth single "Unpredictable" from the Eko EP, along with the EP itself in August 2017 as the final release from her own independent label Eko Music Limited.
 "Unpredictable" was co-written by Karen Poole and MNEK, who also produced the track.